 The Pontiac Fire Department is an organizational and operational public safety service of the City of Pontiac.
 Established in 1877, the Pontiac Fire Department provides fire, rescue and emergency medical assistance for the City's 11,800 residents.
 In addition to providing services within the City of Pontiac limits, these same services are provided to a large rural area outside the City.
 This rural area is known as the Pontiac Rural Fire Protection District, with a population of 3,500.
 The Pontiac Fire Department provides these services as the result of a contractual agreement between the City of Pontiac and the Pontiac Rural Fire Department District.
 The "rural district" is comprised of all or portions of eight townships (approximately 110 square miles).
 The Pontiac Fire Department also routinely responds to calls for assistance from all our fire departments and districts through mutual-aid agreements.

-In 2019, the Pontiac Fire Department responded to over 1,700 incidents.
-These incidents included fires, medicals, rescues, hazardous materials operations, and mutual-aid calls to other communities.
+On an annual basis, the Pontiac Fire Department responds to over 2,600 emergency incidents.
+These incidents include fires, medicals, rescues, hazardous materials operations, and mutual-aid calls to other communities.
 In addition to responding to emergency incidents, the department also averages over 100 non-emergency ground transport transfers annually.

 The Pontiac Fire Department provides protection to a highly diverse group of hazards including; The Illinois Department of Corrections – Pontiac Prison, the Livingston County Jail and Courthouse, Illinois State Police District 6 Headquarters, seven miles of the I-55, Amtrak, a small municipal airport, Vermilion River, a Caterpillar plant, a crude oil storage facility, and several grain elevators.